Melford-D/Demo-site/README.md

 # Demo-site
 Using Bootstrap 5

-This demo site have three major sections:
+This demo site has three major sections:
 1. Employees Login page
 2. Employees dashboard page and
 3. Job details